-NACCOM is a national network preventing destitution amongst asylum seekers, refugees and other migrants.
+NACCOM is a national network preventing destitution amongst people seeking asylum, refugees and other migrants.

 It has been a national charity (CIO No: 1162434) since 2015 and an informal network of voluntary organisations since 2006.